 Create an emergency kit.
 Your kit should include emergency supplies such as batteries, flashlights, back-up chargers for mobile devices, medicine, and first aid supplies.
 The kit should also include bottled water, and canned/dried food.

 Use flashlights, not candles.
-Stock up on batteries for flashlights and use those instead of candles, which can get knocked down by kids or pets.
+Stock up on batteries for flashlights and use those instead of candles, which can get knocked down easily, especially by kids or pets.
 Never leave a burning candle unattended.

 Look for downed power lines.
 Avoid standing water outside, especially if it is near downed branches or power lines.
 Let authorized work crews safely clear your area.